Stomach ulcer

 • feeling very full after eating less food than usual

-An endoscopy can be used to confirm the obstruction.
-If the obstruction is caused by inflammation, PPIs or H2-receptor antagonists can be used to reduce stomach acid levels until the swelling goes down.
+An gastroscopy can be used to confirm the obstruction.
+If the obstruction is caused by inflammation, proton pump inhibitors (PPIs) or H2-receptor antagonists can be used to reduce stomach acid levels until the swelling goes down.

 If the obstruction is caused by scar tissue, surgery may be needed to treat it, although it can sometimes be treated by passing a small balloon through an endoscope and inflating it to widen the site of the obstruction.